 StackState scripts are written using the StackState Scripting Language (STSL), which is based on Groovy.
 The choice of Groovy is motivated by the fact that StackState is written in Scala and runs on JVM.
-Currently Groovy is the best and most performant script language for JVM.
-You are not stuck to using Groovy though, you can use the HTTP script API to develop logic in any language.
+Currently, Groovy is the best and most performant script language for JVM.
+You aren't stuck to using Groovy though, you can use the HTTP script API to develop logic in any language.

 StackState scripts can be executed in the Analytics environment.
 This can be accessed from the main menu of the StackState UI.
 The Analytics Environment interface consists of a scripting panel on the left and the results panel on the right.